sunfounder/pico-2w-kit/docs/source/cproject/ar_button.rst

 2.5 Reading Button Value
 =============================

-In this lesson, we'll learn how to read input from a pushbutton using the Raspberry Pi Pico 2w.
-So far, we've used the GPIO pins mainly for output, like lighting up LEDs.
+In this lesson, we'll learn how to read input from a pushbutton using the Raspberry Pi Pico 2 W. So far, we've used the GPIO pins mainly for output, like lighting up LEDs.
 Now, we'll use a GPIO pin as an input to detect when a button is pressed.
 This is a fundamental skill for creating interactive projects.

 * :ref:`cpn_button`